GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

 # Authentication
 There are two ways to configure authentication to Cluster Manager:

-1. local authentication using the default admin user;
+1. Local authentication using the default admin user;
-1. authentication against your Gluu Server(s) using oxd.
+1. Authentication against your Gluu Server(s) using oxd.

 Local authentication is configured during [installation](../installation/index.md#create-credentials).
 However, for ongoing use, we recommend using Gluu's OpenID Connect client software, oxd, leverage your Gluu Server for authentication and single sign-on (SSO).